NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Strength of Thousands/Spellskein (Heroes' Feast).md

-Spellskeins created during [[Spells/Fortifying Brew|Fortifying Brew]] rituals have a teapot form and can use the two-action activity serve tea while in that form.
+Spellskeins created during [[Fortifying Brew|Fortifying Brew]] rituals have a teapot form and can use the two-action activity serve tea while in that form.

 * * *